 During this period, he also moves suddenly or tries to shove my hands away when I go to pick him up.
+This is a ball python’s body language.
 He’d never bite me, but he’s making it clear that he’s the top male Ball Python (in his head at least) and everyone else better watch out.

 While this is anti-social in a human context, it really doesn’t bother me.
+I’ve had him a long time, and I know he’s in good health.
 To Prince, the most important thing is breeding – it’s all he cares about.
 This means at any given time he’s ready to combat other males.

 Outside of breeding season, Prince does calm down, but still doesn’t take to handling, and will also fast for long periods.
 Therefore, I would consider him an anti-social Ball Python.

 5. The Explorer